 Trail options

 There are 220 miles of trail within the 209,644 acres of Baxter State Park, 16% of which are on Katahdin.
-There are 9 trail options for reaching the summit, including the knife’s edge trail.
-This 1.1-mile trail scares the bejesus out of me with steep drops on either side of the trail along the ridge of the mountain.
+There are 9 trail options for reaching the summit of Katahdin, including the knife edge trail.
+This 1.1-mile trail scares the bejesus out of me with a steep drop on either side at the highest point on the mountain.
 If you get vertigo, this trail is not for you.

 We took the Hunt trail from Katahdin Stream Campground.
 This is one of the most popular trails to the summit, with spectacular views.
-A total of 5.2 miles and an elevation gain of 4,188-ft you pass through a multitude of features, including the Boulders on Hunt Spur and the Tableland.
+A total of 5.2 miles and an elevation gain of 4,188-ft you pass through a multitude of features, including the Boulders, which was the steepest section, on Hunt Spur, and the Tableland.
 2.4-miles of this trail is above the tree line, giving you some of the best views of any trail.

 If you are looking for the shortest route to the top you will want to take the Abol Trail.
 4.4 miles long (with 1 mile of that on the Hunt Trail) and an elevation gain of 3,982-ft this trail is still very strenuous and very exposed.
 Make sure you plan accordingly.